 3 – RoboSumo

-The name says for itself.
-The competitor robot should push it’s opponent’s robot out of the special round arena.
-There was two kind of competitions: between autonomous robots and between remote-controlled ones.
-The results were following:
+The name says it all.
+The competitor robots needed to push their opponent robots out of the special ring.
+There were two kinds of competitions: between autonomous robots and between remote-controlled ones.
+The winners were:

 Remote controlled lego sumo: